Virginia Tech® home

 Grow your trial(s) throughout the season!

-When you receive your seed, you will also receive a recordkeeping sheet to have all the information you need to submit for the end-of-season evaluations.
+Download and print a recordkeeping sheet to have all the information you need to submit for the end-of-season evaluations.
 You will be noting things like germination, disease susceptibility, yield, and flavor.

 3. Submit your evaluation